arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ![Nano Matter's main components](assets/architecture.png)

-Here is an overview of the board's main components, as shown in the images above:
+Here is an overview of the board's main components, as shown in the image above:

 - **Microcontroller**: at the heart of the Nano Matter is the MGM240S, a high-performance wireless module from Silicon Labs.
 The MGM240S is built around a 32-bit Arm® Cortex®-M33 processor running at 78 MHz.
 - **Wireless connectivity**: the Nano Matter microcontroller also features multi-protocol connectivity to enable Matter IoT protocol and Bluetooth® Low Energy.
 This allows the Nano Matter to be integrated with smart home systems and communicate wirelessly with other devices.